elmahio/Elmah.Io.Client/README.md

 client = ElmahioAPI.Create(apiKey);
 ```

 where `apiKey` is your API key found on your profile page at elmah.io.
+Make sure to share this instance as a singleton.

 ### Logging